Backbone81/membership/README.md

 - How should we deal with incarnation number wrap-around?
 - Provide an auto round-trip timeout which is derived from the 99th percentile of past network messages and use +10%
 - Support more than one direct probes during the protocol period
-- Member.LastStateChange is only needed to mark a suspect as faulty.
-We should get rid of it.
-We also don't want to have timeouts in the core logic of the implementation to have the possibility to drive tests without having to wait for timeouts.
-We might need to replace the LastStateChange with a period counter.
 - Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
 That way we could be able to drop the interface and prevent memory allocations due to interface conversion.